bookofproofs/bookofproofs.github.io/_sources/branches/analysis/uniform-convergence-criterion-of-weierstrass-for-infinite-series.md

 ---
 Note that for a domain `$D$`, the [infinite series][bookofproofs$1109] of functions `$f_n:D\to\mathbb F,$` i.e. the sum `$\sum_{n=0}^\infty f_n(x)$` is nothing else as the sequence `$(g_m(x))_{m\in\mathbb N}$` of its [partial sums][bookofproofs$1109] `$g_m(x):=\sum_{n=0}^m f_n(x).$` We can therefore apply the notion of [uniform convergence][bookofproofs$8381] also to the members of the sequence `$(g_m)_{m\in\mathbb N}.$` Clearly, by saying that `$(g_m(x))_{m\in\mathbb N}$` was [uniformly (or pointwise) convergent][bookofproofs$8381] to a limit function, we mean that this limit is the function `$f(x):=\sum_{n=0}^\infty f_n(x).$` Note that in this case, the terms of the infinite series `$f_n$` depend on two variables - the index `$n$` and the argument variable `$x,$` - while the limit function `$f$` only depends on the variable `$x.$`

-The following proposition due to "Karl Weierstraß":https://www.bookofproofs.org/history/karl-theodor-wilhelm-weierstrass (1815 - 1897) creates a criterion for the uniform convergence in connection with an infinite series:
+The following proposition due to <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Weierstrass/">Karl-Theodor Weierstrass</a> (1815 - 1897) creates a criterion for the uniform convergence in connection with an infinite series:

 ---